Skip to main content

 • Metering HTTP as the primary surface: GET /credits/plans → pay-signup → GET /credits/balancePOST /credits/topup

-• Full CLI command table with one-line purpose per command
+• Full CLI command table with one-line purpose per command (including Threshold Guard and Pulse trader)

 • Environment variables and profile precedence (short form; USER_GUIDE.md has full tables)